Small scale waste to fuels in the Pacific Islands

 Nufuels Ltd has developed a small simple integrated energy system, based on pyrolysis, that converts waste plastic bags and bottles into energy suitable for local cooking, baking, drying and electricity.
 It has the potential to be extended to biomass.

-The system consists of a retort (left) fired typically by wood or fuel from the process.
+The system consists of a retort (front) fired typically by wood or fuel from the process.
 The retort will take around 7kgs of mixed Polyethylene and PET.
-The pyrolysis gases pass through a condenser (center left with cooling water in drum behind) with crude accumulating in the containers (center right).
-The incondensable gas (mainly methane/ethane mix) is stored in a water sealed system (right).
+The pyrolysis gases pass through a condenser (center right with cooling water in drum behind the retort) with crude accumulating in containers in the blue water bath (right).
+The incondensable gas (mainly methane/ethane mix) is stored in a water sealed system (not visible).

 Around 5kgs of a viscous plastics crude and 2kgs of gas is produced per cook.
 The crude has about the energy density of diesel but has a low flash point so needs to be handled like petrol.
 Unlike the gas however it can be distributed in a locale.

 The gas is suitable for cooking and running in a petrol genset: